SkillbookTry free skill

 Stay if it earns it.

-Free skills are enough to learn the loop.
-Pro includes the founding library: 259 complete Pro workflows in the delivery library, public catalog previews before purchase, and future Pro batches included for founding customers.
+Free is the intentional starter track: everyday and work skills that are useful on their own, and good enough to learn the loop before Pro.
+Pro includes the founding library: 286 complete Pro workflows in the delivery library, public catalog previews before purchase, and future Pro batches included for founding customers.

 Free starter library